-Planning a second career for your retirement years is a different process than selecting that first job.
-Your goals, experiences and needs are different now.
-You may have more freedom to create a career that makes you happy.
+Turning your new retirement hobby into a second career can be fun and exhilarating.
+But, planning a second career for your retirement years is a different process than selecting that first job.
+Your goals, experiences and needs are different now, and you have more freedom to create a career that makes you happy.

 Steps for Planning